f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-azure-with-f5xc-bigip-connector/xc-console-demo-guide.rst

 2. Download the Kubernetes Manifest made custom for AKS using our sample Airline application `here <https://github.com/karlbort/f5-xc-waap-terraform-examples/blob/main/workflow-guides/bot/deploy-botdefense-in-azure-with-f5xc-bigip-connector/airline-app/aks-airflask.yaml>`_ and save it to a directory
 3. From CLI Navigate to the directory containing the container image YAML file and run the command "kubectl apply -f aks-airflask.yaml -n aks-airlineapp".
 4. Check the status of the deployed pods using the "kubectl get pods -n aks-airlineapp" command.
 Make sure all pods are Running before proceeding.
 5. Once this command has finished executing you can find the externally available Load Balancer's IP by running the command "kubectl get services -n aks-airlineapp".
-Copy the external dns name and paste it into a browser to ensure the eks application is available via the LB
+Copy the external dns name and paste it into a browser to ensure the eks application is available

 .. image:: assets/getpods2.png
    :width: 100%